nickmyers998/nickmyers998/README.md

 My name is Nicholas Myers and I'm an electrical engineering senior at the University of North Florida with minors in Computing and Mathematics.

-This is my GitHub page where all of my personal and school projects are available for public view.
+This is my GitHub page where many of my personal and school projects are available for public view.
 Each project is located in a separate repository alongside contextual documents.

 My primary programming languages include: